 Examine the severity, breadth, chronological sequence and duration, as well as the company's efforts at remediation or corrective actions, in determining whether negative vote recommendations are warranted against the members of the Audit Committee who are responsible for the poor accounting practices, or the entire board.

-At companies incorporated in India, vote AGAINST Audit Committee members who are classified as promoters or beneficial owners in the company.
+Generally vote AGAINST Audit Committee members who are classified as promoters or beneficial owners in the company (India).